Do short range correlations inhibit the appearance of the nuclear pasta?

+In this work, we investigate the effect of the short-range correlations on the pasta phase through a finite-range relativistic mean-field model.
+Very recently, the pasta phase was obtained with a point-coupling (zero-range) model for two different values of the slope (40 and 113 MeV) but similar symmetry energies at subsaturation densities \cite{PhysRevC.103.055802}.
+It would be nice to understand if short-range correlations could be considered in that kind of model as well.
+The SRC reduce the second derivative of the symmetry energy, but such a decrease does not seem to have an obvious correlation with the reduction of the crust--core transition density~\cite{Balliet:2020nsh}.

-Analysing the present results in face of the knowledge we have accumulated from previous works, we can guess two important outcomes, at least for the inner crust of neutron stars: 1) as the temperature increases just to a few keV, probably no pasta phase will survive if SRC are considered and if so 2) the calculation of transport properties~\cite{Yakovlev2016,mateus_futuro} can be greatly simplified, as the breaking of the clusters spherical symmetry that could lead to anisotropies in the collision frequencies would be greatly inhibited.
-These features will be analysed in future works.
+Concerning our study, by analysing the present results in the face of the knowledge we have accumulated from previous works, we can guess two important outcomes for the inner crust of neutron stars: 1) as the temperature increases just to a few keV, probably no pasta phase will survive if SRC are considered in the mean field model, since temperature destroys the long-range ordering of the pasta~\cite{WATANABE2000455,PhysRevD.106.063020}, and if so 2) the calculation of transport properties~\cite{Yakovlev2016,Pelicer:2022ncw} can be greatly simplified, as the breaking of the clusters spherical symmetry that could lead to anisotropies in the collision frequencies would be greatly inhibited.
+Nevertheless, the SRC would also modify transport properties, adding yet more complexity to an already complicated formalism.
+These features will be analyzed in future works.